top of page

 It is critical that people respect nature instead of trying to control it.

 Wildlife is like the "canary in the coal mine".
-It could be a warning if it is not healthy.
+It is sending a serious warning if not healthy.

 https://www.dailykos.com/stories/2025/6/28/2330662/-Are-the-mosquitoes-winning#comment_91535635